 First of all, allow installing apps from unknown sources in your device’s OS settings.
 For this you will need to:

-For Android 8 and 9: tap on the downloaded AdGuard APK file and then on Install.
+For Android 8 or newer: tap on the downloaded AdGuard APK file and then on Install.
 If installation from your browser is not allowed, you will see a screen informing you about it.
 From this screen tap on Settings → Allow from this source → Back → Install.

 For Android 7: give the browser access to the repository.
 Then agree to download APK format.
 Open the downloaded file and install AdGuard.